 Massachusetts-based design studio Nervous System writes unique computer programs that aim to imitate processes found in nature.
 These systems produce housewares and jewelry based on organic forms, creating pieces such as algae-inspired necklaces and 3D printed leaf-shaped lamps.
-The company recently designed a geode jigsaw puzzle modeled after slices of agate, a type of rock characterized by its repeated colorful bands.
+The company designed a geode jigsaw puzzle modeled after slices of agate, a type of rock characterized by its repeated colorful bands.

 Do stories and artists like this matter to you?
-Become a Colossal Member and support independent arts publishing for as little as $5 per month.
+Become a Colossal Member today and support independent arts publishing for as little as $5 per month.
 You'll connect with a community of like-minded readers who are passionate about contemporary art, read articles and newsletters ad-free, sustain our interview series, get discounts and early access to our limited-edition print releases, and much more.
 Join now!